juanitapuentes/Graphs-Homework/README.md

 python train_models.py MNISTSuperpixels
 ```

 It is important to note that this network does not work properly because it does not have a favorable loss function to solve this problem.
 Hence, your task is to modify the **loss function**.
+More loss functions that you could use are available on this [documentation](https://pytorch.org/docs/stable/nn.functional.html).

 Then you need to choose some tunable hyperparameters and run at least **6 experiments**.
 For reference, it should take aproximately **one and a half** hours to run one experiment.